 That began to change with some earlier work and Ellsworth's "Death in a Promised Land."
 In 1995, when members of the national media descended on Oklahoma City after the bombing of the Alfred P. Murrah Federal Building, they were informed of another, more terrible episode of domestic terrorism in the state's history.
 More news accounts and more books on the massacre followed, and in 2019, the HBO comic book superhero series Watchmen, inspired in part by Tulsa 1921, enlightened many more to the story.

-Ellsworth is working on a new book that centers on Tulsa's decadeslong cover-up of the event, titled "The Groundbreaking: An American City and Its Search for Justice."
-It's due out in May 2021, around the 100th anniversary of the massacre.
+Ellsworth has a new book out that centers on Tulsa's decadeslong cover-up of the event, titled "The Groundbreaking: An American City and Its Search for Justice."
+It was released in May 2021.

 Tulsa's failed efforts to come to grips with its deadly past clearly has left scars of its own.